Aberdare Canal: Trade

-The Coming of the Railways
+The coming of the railways

 With the increasing coal production, railways were attracted to the area.
 The Aberdare Railway was the first in 1846, branching off from the Taff Vale Railway's line from Cardiff to Merthyr Tydfil at Abercynon, and running up the valley to Aberdare.
 Many of the collieries were linked to the railway by branch lines and sidings, but the canal company withheld consent to build bridges over the canal, and it was not until 1851 that a court ruling allowed the Wyrfa Coal Company to build the first, after which others followed.
 A second railway, the broad gauge Vale of Neath Railway, reached Aberdare in the same year.
 Despite the competition, the canal continued to carry a good volume of coal, rising from 159,653 tons in 1848 to 216,704 tons in 1858.

 In 1864, the Great Western Railway built a line to Middle Duffryn (later renamed Mountain Ash), and further depleted the trade in coal on the canal.
 The iron trade collapsed in 1875, when the Aberdare ironworks stopped production due to a strike, and the canal was increasingly affected by subsidence, caused by mining, but was unable to get any compensation from the mine owners.
 In 1885, both the Aberdare Canal and the Glamorganshire Canal were obtained by the Marquess of Bute, who bought the shares from the Crawshay family.
 Despite his efforts, the canal was no longer profitable.
 In 1888, 102,805 tons of goods were carried, but the rates were low in order to encourage use of the canal, and the income did not cover the running expenses.

 Decline

 By 1897, the volume of traffic had dropped to 7,855 tons, and passage along the canal was extremely difficult, as a result of bridges and towpaths sinking.
 Maintenance costs kept increasing, and the decision was taken to close the canal in November 1900 on safety grounds.
 The company continued to operate the tramroad between Penderyn, Hirwaun and Aberdare, with the Penderyn to Hirwaun section being converted to standard gauge and linked to the Great Western Railway in 1904, and the remaining section being sold to the owners of the coal pits in 1944.

 The canal lay unused and derelict until 1923, when it was bought by Aberdare Urban District Council and Mountain Ash District Council.
-The Aberdare Canal Act was passed in 1924, authorising the purchase, and most of the canal bed was buried under the A4059 and B4275 roads.
+The Aberdare Canal Act 1924 (14 & 15 Geo.
+5. c. xxxv) was passed, authorising the purchase, and most of the canal bed was buried under the A4059 and B4275 roads.
 The Aberdare Canal Company was finally wound up in 1955.